 Dear Writers,

-So, you’ve decided you’re a woman or non-binary writer and would like to submit to Funny Women.
+So, you’ve decided you’re a woman or nonbinary writer and would like to submit to Funny Women.
 Out of all decisions, this is the best one you can make.

 Submit:

 Direct your entry below.
-Then immediately follow me on Twitter.

 Length:

-The ideal piece is finished/polished, revised at least 3x, and between 650 and 1,000 words.
+The ideal piece is finished and polished, revised 3-100x, and between 650 and 1,000 words.
 I do not accept pitches or sexts.

 Content: